2019 North Korean local elections

-Elections to the provincial, county (district) and city (municipal) people's assemblies (도(직할시)·시(구역)·군 인민회의 대의원 선거) in North Korea were held on 21 July 2019.
+Elections in North Korea to the provincial (municipal), city (district) and county people's assemblies in North Korea were held on 21 July 2019.
+These elections elected the state's organs of power.

 Preparations

 On 10 June 2019, the Presidium of the Supreme People's Assembly released a report announcing an election for the local people's committees scheduled for 21 July 2019.

 On 13 June, the SPA Presidium issued Decision No. 7 which organized a central election guidance committee for the local people's assembly elections that consisted of Thae Hyong-chol as chairman, Kim Phyong-hae as vice-chairman, Jong Yong-guk as secretary, and Choe Pu-il, Kim Yong-ho, Pak Chol-min, Jo Yong-gil, Kim Chang-yop, and Jang Chun-sil as members.

 On 22 June, Rodong Sinmun reported that constituencies and sub-constituencies for the election have been organized.

 On 24 June, Rodong Sinmun reported that constituency and sub-constituency election committees have been organized.

 On 7 July, Rodong Sinmun reported that constituency and sub-constituency election committees have displayed lists of eligible voters for the election.

 On 20 July, Rodong Sinmun reported that the nomination and registration of candidates has been completed on 17 July, and that profiles of candidates in the election have been displayed at all constituencies, and polling stations have been set up.